Quantum Field Theory Phenomenology

 @ Thermal gravitons: Arteaga et al PRD(04) [scalar field theory in Minkowski].

-Related Concepts > s.a. boundaries in field theory; locality; measurement; mirrors; states in quantum field theory [including non-equilibrium].
+Related Concepts > s.a. boundaries in field theory; locality; mirrors; quantum field theory states [including non-equilibrium].

 * Short-distance structure: Look at the N-point functions.